cloudevents/spec/cloudevents/bindings/nats-protocol-binding.md

 the [JSON event format][json-format] serialized as specified by the [UTF-8][rfc3629] encoded JSON text for use in NATS.

+The NATS protocol binding does not currently support the _batch_ content mode.

 ### 3.1 Binary Content Mode

 The _binary_ content mode accommodates any shape of event data, and allows for